Timur: Attempts to attack the Ming dynasty

-By 1368, Han Chinese forces had driven the Mongols out of China.
-The first of the new Ming dynasty's emperors, the Hongwu Emperor, and his son, the Yongle Emperor, produced tributary states of many Central Asian countries.
-The suzerain-vassal relationship between Ming empire and Timurid existed for a long time.
-In 1394, Hongwu's ambassadors eventually presented Timur with a letter addressing him as a subject.
-He had the ambassadors Fu An, Guo Ji, and Liu Wei detained.
-Neither Hongwu's next ambassador, Chen Dewen (1397), nor the delegation announcing the accession of the Yongle Emperor fared any better.
+In 1368, the Yuan dynasty collapsed and was succeeded by the Ming dynasty.
+The Ming dynasty during the reigns of its founder, the Hongwu Emperor, and his son, the Yongle Emperor, produced tributary states of many Central Asian countries.
+In 1394, the Hongwu Emperor's ambassadors eventually presented Timur with a letter addressing him as a subject.
+Timur had the ambassadors Fu An, Guo Ji, and Liu Wei detained.
+Neither the Hongwu Emperor's next ambassador, Chen Dewen (1397), nor the delegation announcing the accession of the Yongle Emperor fared any better.

 Timur eventually planned to invade China.
-To this end Timur made an alliance with surviving Mongol tribes based in Mongolia and prepared all the way to Bukhara.
+To this end, Timur made an alliance with surviving Mongol tribes in the Mongolian Plateau and prepared all the way to Bukhara.
 Engke Khan sent his grandson Öljei Temür Khan, also known as "Buyanshir Khan" after he converted to Islam while at the court of Timur in Samarkand.

 Death

 Timur preferred to fight his battles in the spring.
-However, he died en route during an uncharacteristic winter campaign.
+However, he moved east via Timur's Gates and died en route during an uncharacteristic winter campaign.
 In December 1404, Timur began military campaigns against Ming China and detained a Ming envoy.
-He became ill while encamped on the farther side of the Syr Daria and died at Farab on 17 February 1405, before ever reaching the Chinese border.
-After his death the Ming envoys such as Fu An and the remaining entourage were released by his grandson Khalil Sultan.
+He became ill while encamped on the farther side of the Syr Daria and died at Farab on 17 or 18 February 1405, before ever reaching the Chinese border.
+After his death, the Ming envoys such as Fu An and the remaining entourage were released by his grandson Khalil Sultan.

 Geographer Clements Markham, in his introduction to the narrative of Clavijo's embassy, states that, after Timur died, his body "was embalmed with musk and rose water, wrapped in linen, laid in an ebony coffin and sent to Samarkand, where it was buried".
 His tomb, the Gur-e-Amir, still stands in Samarkand, though it has been heavily restored in recent years.